 - Graduation from an accredited high school with a grade point average of 2.8 or higher, have a GED, or equivalent by petition (for example, home school education).

 - Completion of the pre-college curriculum

 - Composite ACT score of not less than 21.

 Transfer applicants with 24 hours or more must have a college grade point average of 2.8 or higher to be admitted in good standing.
-There is no conditional admission for transfer students.
+May apply for conditional admissions.

 Intra-university transfer students